microsoft/Accera/docs/Tutorials/Hello_MatMul.md

 package.build(name="hello_matmul")
 ```

 By now, you should have all the code necessary to generate your first Accera MatMul function.
-You can find the complete Python script [here](hello_matmul/hello_matmul_generator.py).
+You can also find the complete Python script [here](hello_matmul/hello_matmul_generator.py).

 #### Generate HAT package